 - Third, a variable annuity is subject to market risk, which means that the value of your investment can go up or down.
 Fixed and fixed-indexed annuities are protected from this risk.

 - Next, some income annuities do not offer a death benefit for beneficiaries.

-- Finally, variable annuities are complex products, making understanding the features and benefits difficult.
-On the other hand, immediate, fixed, and fixed indexed annuities are pretty easy to understand.
+- Finally, variable annuities are complex products, making understanding the features and benefit difficult.
+On the other hand, immediate, fixed, and fixed-indexed annuities are pretty easy to understand.